-2 'All Opioids' includes all versions of fentanyl, heroin, prescription opioids, U-47700, and opioids unspecified circumstances of the death.
+2 'All Opioids' includes all versions of fentanyl, heroin, prescription opioids, U-47700, nitazenes, and opioids unspecified

+3 'Opioids Unspecified' are a small category of deaths in which the determination of which opioid(s) involved in the death cannot be identified due to specific circumstances of the death.
 Most commonly, these circumstances are a result of death several days after an overdose, in which the OCME cannot test for toxicology because the substances have been metabolized out of the decedent's system.